-March 28th is National Something On A Stick Day and for me that translates to kebabs!
-With the warmer weather upon us, it’s the perfect time to start thinking about grilling and kebabs are a an ideal menu choice.
+National Something On A Stick Day is in March, and for me that translates to kebabs!
+But if you missed it, worry not … warm weather brings us the perfect time to start thinking about grilling, and kebabs are a an ideal menu choice.
 While many folks think of meat as the traditional ingredient, you can use almost anything for your skewer, as you’ll see in these delicious recipes I’ve collected.

 First up is a recipe from Fruits & Veggies–More Matters featured in their healthy plate series.
 Pesto Chicken Vegetable Kebabs are a complete dinner idea, which can be made year-round.
 Skinless, boneless chicken breast and assorted veggies such as bell pepper, cherry tomatoes, and zucchini are marinated in lemon juice and a pesto sauce for an hour.
 The chicken and veggies are then threaded onto skewers and placed on either a grill or under a broiler to cook.
 Serve over brown rice that is made with canned pumpkin for extra flavor.